-In 2020, 2021 and 2022, we generated 92.1%, 90.3% and 88.7% of our total revenues from advertising services, respectively.
+In 2021, 2022 and 2023, we generated 90.3%, 88.7% and 89.5% of our total revenues from advertising services, respectively.
 Going forward, we expect our net advertising revenues to contribute the majority of our total revenues.
 Our ability to generate and maintain substantial advertising revenues will depend on a number of factors, many of which are ultimately beyond our control, including but not limited to:

 - the acceptance of online (including mobile and PC-based) advertising as an effective way for advertisers to market their businesses; - the maintenance and enhancement of our brand; - the maintenance and development of advertising technology, such as the maintenance of advertising data base and advertising placement platform, and the ability to prevent computer virus attack; - the maintenance and development of our programmatic advertising platforms.
-We launched our self-developed demandside platform, or DSP, $Hg p i \{ w \ b \ mc2017$.
-In addition, we launched $Hg p i \{ k \ b \ mc2018$, another customizable marketing solution, catering to premium advertising demands to help our brand advertising clients track and improve the performance of their applications.
-Besides, we also launched $Hg p i h g \ b \ mc2018$, advertising platform enables mobile application developers with less traffic to access our commercial resources, advertising data, and service capabilities through a set of advertising monetization solutions.
+We launched our self-developed demandside platform, or DSP, Fengyu ("凤灵") in 2017.
+In addition, we launched Fengyi ("凤翼") in 2018, another customizable marketing solution, catering to premium advertising demands to help our brand advertising clients track and improve the performance of their applications.
+Besides, we also launched Fengfei ("凤飞"), an advertising platform enables mobile application developers with less traffic to access our commercial resources, advertising data, and service capabilities through a set of advertising monetization solutions.
 The global macroeconomic uncertainties, more stringent local regulations on advertisements and more intense competition may slowdown the growth of our programmatic advertising platforms.
 Our ability to maintain and upgrade Fengyu, Fengyi, Fengfei and their related platforms, such as data management platform and advertisement exchange platform, is crucial to our advertising services and we cannot assure you that such revenue generated from our programmatic advertising platforms will not decline in the future; - the development of independent and reliable means of measuring online traffic and verifying the effectiveness of our online advertising services; - the development and retention of a large user base with attractive demographics for advertisers; and - our ability to have continued success with innovative advertising services.

 Our advertisers may choose to reduce or discontinue their business with us if they believe their advertising spending has not generated or would not generate enough sales to end customers or has not improved or would not effectively improve their brand recognition.
 In addition, certain technologies could potentially be developed and applied to block the display of our online advertisements and other marketing products on PC websites, mobile applications, mobile websites and third-party platform accounts, which may in turn cause us to lose advertisers and adversely affect our operating results.
 Moreover, changes in government policies could restrict or curtail our online advertising services.
-Furthermore, the outbreak of a novel strain of coronavirus or COVID-19, and the various temporary measures introduced by the central and local governments in China to contain COVID-19 outbreak have had, and may continue to have, a negative impact on our advertising advertisers or attract new advertisers for our advertising services could seriously harm our business, operating results and growth prospects.
+Failure to retain our existing advertisers or attract new advertisers for our advertising services could seriously harm our business, operating results and growth prospects.